Euspinolia militaris: Biology

-Euspinolia militaris are solitary ectoparasites of mature larvae or pre-pupae of other insects, as is true of other mutillids, with females using the ovipositor to insert eggs into host brood cells, and for stinging (for defense).
+Euspinolia militaris are solitary parasitoids of mature larvae or pre-pupae of other insects, as is true of other mutillids, with females using the ovipositor to insert eggs into host brood cells, and for stinging (for defense).
 The color patterns of a female wasp is what helps the male wasp differentiate between another male and a female.
 Like other mutillids, during mating the males are presumed to lift females and proceed to mate while airborne.
-After mating, the female wasp goes underground to a bee or wasp nest where the larvae from the growing Panda Ant, eats off of the host and eventually kills it.
+After mating, the female mutillid enters an underground bee or wasp nest where she lays an egg, and the mutillid larva then feeds off of the host larva and eventually kills it.

 Stridulation

 This species produces sound in response to threats from potential predators via stridulation, as do other mutillids, though this species is unusual in having a strong ultrasonic component to the sounds it produces.
 Compared to other mutillids studied, the distress stridulation emitted by E. militaris has a larger number of pulses and a longer duration in the forward notes.
 Furthermore, its chirp durations and repetition intervals are longer and emitted at lower rates.